-Students pay Caltech housing, meal plan, tuition, and other standard Caltech fees for the term.
+Students pay Caltech room, board, tuition, and other standard Caltech fees for the term.
 There is usually a supplemental charge for housing due to the longer length of the term.
 The supplement varies yearly depending on prices and the exchange rate.